Skip to content

 Memory Types

-working RAM Fast (48h TTL) Active session context; promotes to episodic on close
+working record RAM Fast (48h TTL) Active session context; promotes to episodic on close

-episodic Short-term recall Medium (14d) Conversation snapshots; raw material for consolidation
+episodic record Short-term recall Medium (14d) Conversation snapshots; raw material for consolidation

-semantic Long-term facts Slow (90d) Distilled beliefs extracted from multiple episodes
+semantic record Long-term facts Slow (90d) Distilled beliefs extracted from multiple episodes

-document Reference shelf Slow / versioned Ingested files, chunked and re-indexed on change
+document record Reference shelf Slow / versioned Ingested files, chunked and re-indexed on change

-procedural Muscle memory Slow (90d) Learned workflows extracted from repeated patterns
+procedural record Muscle memory Slow (90d) Learned workflows extracted from repeated patterns

 The Name